Shared Blame and Responsibility By Yonas Araya

 Shared Blame and Responsibility

-It appears, in this war on the people of Tigray, from day one, Isaias was on the offensive.
-He fought the Tigrayans on their home turf; not only that, for months, he deployed his military in central, and past central Tigray, into Qolla Tembien, and the southern part of Tigray.
+In this war on the people of Tigray, it appears that Isaias was on the offensive from day one.
+He fought the Tigrayans on their home turf; not only that, for months, he deployed his military in central and past central Tigray into Qolla Tembien and the southern part of Tigray.

-Nonetheless, I do not believe the Tigrayan Defense Forces will let Isaias continue to fight them on their home turf.
-Therefore, I think the TDF might, at some point, decide to fight Isaias inside Eritrea.
+As a result, I believe the Tigrayan Defense Forces will not let Isaias continue to fight them on their home turf.
+I think the TDF might, at some point, decide to fight Isaias inside Eritrea.

-Isaias has been wreaking havoc all over their region, and no doubt he will continue to do so, not just in Tigray but all over Ethiopia, until someone put an end to his war adventures.
-For as long as Isaias is in power, Tigray will never have peace.
-Therefore, if the Tigrayans decide to fight Isaias in his territory, they will be doing that for themselves and not for Eritreans.
+Isaias has been wreaking havoc all over their region, and no doubt he will continue to do so, not just in Tigray but all over Ethiopia, until someone puts an end to his war adventures.
+As long as Isaias is in power, Tigray will never have peace.
+Therefore, if the Tigrayans someday decide to fight Isaias in his territory, they will do that for themselves and not for the Eritreans.
 As a result, they won’t need permission from any Eritrean to engage their enemy in a territory of their choosing.
 Eritreans should not be surprised when that happens because they need to realize they will have no say in this matter.

-On that note, in my last opinion piece, I suggested that the Tigrayans make a concerted effort to communicate with the Eritrean civilian and military population, lest their mission is misconstrued, or worse, exploited by Isaias.
+None of the Eritrean and Tigrayan children deserve to die in this war.
+On that note, in my last opinion piece, I suggested that the Tigrayans make a concerted effort to communicate with the Eritrean civilian and military population to avoid misunderstanding by Eritreans or, worse, being exploited by Isaias.
 Moreover, it behooves the Tigrayans to bring the Eritrean public over to their side to minimize the losses of Eritrean and Tigrayan soldiers’ lives, which is very important.
-None of the Eritrean and Tigrayan children deserve to die in this war.

-Although looking from afar, Isaias’s army appears to be united, there is a belief by others that it might be sharply divided internally.
-It is believed the soldiers all respect and fear Isaias but don’t respect or fear one another.
-One of Isaias’s most fantastic skills is that he has built a mighty and conformist army, but that might also be deeply divided.
-He achieved this level of conformity by driving wedges among all commanders, from the lowest to the highest ranks, and by planting spies that directly report to him by overpassing the chain of commands.
-But these phenomena may not become apparent to the nation or even to the military until the demise of Isaias.
+Looking from afar, although Isaias’s Army appears to be united, the truth might be the opposite.
+It might be fragmented or sharply divided internally.
+It is believed all soldiers respect and fear Isaias but don’t respect or fear one another.
+One of Isaias’s most fantastic skills is that he has built a large and conformist army, which might also be deeply divided.
+He achieved this level of conformity by driving wedges among all commanders, from the lowest to the highest ranks, and planting spies that report directly to him by overpassing the chain of command -phenomena that may not become apparent to the nation or even to the military until his demise.

 Dictators who do not leave power peacefully leave big messes behind them.
-No one lives forever, so, somehow, someday, Isaias will leave this world, in one way or another.
-Be that as it may, I don’t see a sign of Isaias leaving power peacefully so far.
-Isaias does not have grudges on the Tigrayans alone but on all Eritreans as well.
+No one lives forever, so someday, Isaias will exit this world in one way or another.
+Be that as it may, I don’t see a sign of Isaias leaving power peacefully.
+Isaias does not have grudges against the Tigrayans alone but against all Eritreans.
 No one knows for sure what caused it, but it’s clear that he’s been nursing grudges against Eritreans his whole life.
 Isaias is so vindictive; therefore, it is fair to expect from him that he might decide to take the nation and its people down with him when he goes.

 1981-1982, Korokon, Sudan

-In August 1981, the Eritrean Liberation Front’s army was driven out of Eritrean soil and into Sudan by the joint forces of the Tigray People’s Liberation Front (TPLF) and Eritrean People’s Liberation Front (EPLF).
-Soon after, the defeated Army took refuge in Korokon, Sudan.
-There, no sooner had the army arrived in Korokon than longtime friends started pointing fingers at and blaming one another.
-Power struggle started, although there was no real power to be had or to speak of.
+In August 1981, the Eritrean Liberation Front’s Army was driven out of Eritrean soil and into Sudan by the joint forces of the Tigray People’s Liberation Front (TPLF) and the Eritrean People’s Liberation Front (EPLF).
+Soon after, the defeated army took refuge in Korokon, Sudan.
+No sooner had the ELF’s army arrived in Korokon than longtime friends started pointing fingers at and blaming one another.
 Long-times friends found themselves in different and opposing political camps.
-Accusations and counter-accusations proliferated in the political camps.
-Feelings of resentments or anger that had been buried deep came out in the open.
-Everyone wants to exonerate themselves.
-That is what defeat and hopelessness can do to any people, including longtime friends.
+A power struggle started, although there was no real power to be had or to speak of.
+Buried feelings of resentment or anger came out in the open.
+Everyone wants to vindicate themselves.
+That is what defeat and hopelessness can do to anyone, including longtime friends.

-Thanks God, in Korokon, except for very few exceptions, they were all unarmed and did not do physical harm to one another, again, except for few exceptions.
-Still, that experience in history has prevented them, forever, from coming together and forming a formidable opposition.
+Thank God, in Korokon, except for very few exceptions, they were all unarmed and did not do physical harm to one another, again, except for a few exceptions.
+Still, that experience in their history has forever prevented the former ELF members from coming together and forming a formidable opposition.

 In the meantime, let us first look at other recent experiences in different nations so that all Eritreans will understand the consequences of not keeping the army intact and under one commander.